jalimena/LLPFCCTutorial/README.md

 ## Step 3.
 Run `analysis_plots.py`: Make plots

-This final step makes jpg and/or pdf plots of the histograms you made in Step 2.
+This final step makes jpg and/or pdf plots of the histograms made in Step 2 (either your histograms or ones we have done previously).

 **To run this step, do:**
 ```